-- (xi) sewerage tariffs shall be levied monthly. - (c) Where property is not connected to any water bearing sanitation system or a sanitation pumping system, but can reasonably be so connected, a monthly or an availability charge equal to the fixed cost calculated in terms of sub paragraph (1)(b), shall be levied, provided that such an availability charge shall not be applicable on premises where french drains exist. - (5) Community services - (a) Tariff structure - - the tariff structure as reflected in table 1 below shall be used to determine regulatory community and subsidised services. - (b) Method of calculation - - these tariffs may be adjusted annually by a percentage as determined by the council during its budget process, or by a recalculation of the estimated actual cost.
+- (5) Community services

+- (a) Tariff structure -

+- the tariff structure as reflected in table 1 below shall be used to determine regulatory community and subsidised services.

+- (b) Method of calculation -

+- these tariffs may be adjusted annually by a percentage as determined by the council during its budget process, or by a recalculation of the estimated actual cost.